 News of quake damage in Pingliang has trickled in over news groups and largely from contacts with a few westerners working in the area.
 The children and staff at the Pingliang Social Welfare Institute (SWI) are said to be uninjured but staying outside in tents because of concerns about the stability of the orphanage building.
 The orphanage is said to be in need of more tents and instant food rations.
 Most of the damage at the orphanage may have occurred during an aftershock this week.
 Within the quake region, unfortunate rumours have been circulating about additional aftershocks expected, although neither earthquakes nor their aftershocks can be scientifically predicted with much accuracy.

 Media services have reported only generally on quake damages in Gansu but early on noted significant damages such as collapsed buildings in Pingliang and in Longnan, which is closer to Sichuan’s northern border.
 About 400 people were killed and many more injured within the province overall, mostly around Longnan.
 One report said that about ten people were killed when some older buildings collapsed in Pingliang.
 Several news agencies carried reports of a 40-car freight train, including 12 gasoline tankers, that derailed inside a tunnel in Huixian County between Pingliang and Longnan, and that exploded in a massive fire immediately after the first earthquake struck on the 12th.
-This rail line has since been reopened.
+The rail line has since been reopened.

 A local branch of the Red Cross relief organization in Gansu has allocated Y300,000 (about $50,000 USD) to provide food, medicine and quilts to the areas around Pingliang, Longnan, Qingyang, Tianshui and Gannan within the province.
 In addition, 3,000 quilts and 200 tons of flour have been collected from donations locally for transport to these areas.